 Why is choosing a repayment mortgage so important to my strategy?

-By having repayment mortgages I’m able to chip away at my outstanding balance every month, consequently building equity and lowering interest payments.
+By having repayment mortgages I’m able to chip away at my outstanding balance every month, consequently building my equity and lowering interest payments.
 I make sure my rental income covers my mortgage so I don’t have to pay out of my own pocket.
 Eventually I will be debt free, I will own the property outright and all I invested was the initial 30-40% deposit.

 Remortgaging is also extremely important.
 I save a lot of money by evaluating my mortgage plan every few years.
 If there is a better deal on the market, I will switch policies.